Christopher Chessun: Episcopal ministry

 In 2005, he was appointed Bishop of Woolwich, an area bishop of the Diocese of Southwark.
 He was consecrated a bishop on 21 April 2005.
 He is a passionate advocate of overseas church links.

 Having served as an area bishop for over five years, his appointment as Bishop of Southwark was confirmed before a congregation at St Mary-le-Bow, Cheapside on 17 January 2011.
 His enthronement at Southwark Cathedral took place on 6 March 2011, and he began public ministry as the 10th Bishop of Southwark.

 He is a strong advocate for the parish system as the most effective means of church presence and engagement in the life of local communities.
 His residence as Bishop of Southwark is Bishop's House, Streatham.

 Chessun is the lead bishop for Urban Life and Faith for the Church of England, contributing to debates and discussions on the churches' contribution to urban and public policy.
 In 2012, a number of Evangelical Anglicans criticised him for appointing liberal Anglo-Catholics to his leadership team.

 In May 2011, the Church of England declared that three members of the diocese participating in the Anglican Mission in England, ordained in Kenya, were in an impaired state of communion with Chessun due to a conflict of views on homosexuality.
 These "irregular" clergy would have to seek other bishops to ordain their candidates.
 His views are similar to those of his predecessor, Tom Butler, who appointed Chessun as Bishop of Woolwich.

+In 2022, Chessun was appointed chair of the Nikaean Ecumenical Trust, to finance study trips made by members of Christian Churches, particularly from Eastern and Central Europe.

+He retired as Bishop of Southwark in August 2026.